As Good as It Gets: Production

 In 1996, James L. Brooks flew Geoffrey Rush from Sydney to Los Angeles to audition for the part of Simon Bishop, and offered him the role, but Rush declined it.
 Betty White was offered a role in the film but she declined, due to a scene in the film where a dog is thrown into a trash chute.
+Tony Shalhoub vied for the role of Simon Bishop, which eventually went to Greg Kinnear.

 Owen Wilson served as associate producer, one of his first jobs in Hollywood.

-Nicholson and Brooks clashed on set regarding Nicholson's performance of Melvin, leading to a production halt for the two to find the correct tone for the character.
+Jack Nicholson and Brooks clashed on set regarding Nicholson's performance of Melvin, leading to a production halt for the two to find the correct tone for the character.

-The paintings were created for the film by New York artist Billy Sullivan.
+The paintings were created for the film by New York City artist Billy Sullivan.

 Soundtrack

 The soundtrack features instrumental pieces composed by Hans Zimmer and songs by various artists.
 Zimmer's work was nominated for the Academy Award for Best Original Score – Musical or Comedy.

-Release
+Reception

 Box office

 As Good as It Gets was a box office hit, opening at number three at the box office (behind Titanic and Tomorrow Never Dies) with $12.6 million, and eventually earning over $148 million domestically and $314 million worldwide.
-It is Jack Nicholson's second highest earning film, behind Batman.
+It is Jack Nicholson's second-highest-earning film, behind Batman.